rrowniak/ecalc/README.md

 The above examples are self-explanatory.
 ###### Voltage divider
 Consider a simple voltage divider that consist of input voltage (vin), output voltage (vout) and two resistors (r1, r2).
-You can refferf to [Wiki](https://en.wikipedia.org/wiki/Voltage_divider).
-Having these three known quantities, the calculator will calculate remaining unknown quantity.
+You can refferr to [Wiki](https://en.wikipedia.org/wiki/Voltage_divider).
+Having any of these three known quantities, the calculator will calculate remaining forth unknown quantity.
 Examles:
 ```
 $ ecalc vdiv -vin=12V -r1=1k -r2=2k